Schools in Lakeland: A comprehensive guide

 • Encourage students of all ages to think critically and challenge assumptions

-• Develop independently or through government and national systems, incorporating quality practice from research and our global community of schools
+• Develop independently or through government and national systems, incorporating quality practice from research and a global community of schools

 • Encourage students of all ages to consider both local and global context